aerinera/pheeb-ai-chatbot/README.md

 ---

 #### 🤝 First Encounters
-> Phoebe introduces herself naturally — not as a bot, but as someone new you're meeting.
+> Pheeb introduces herself naturally — not as a bot, but as someone new you're meeting.

 ![pheeb-intro.png](./assets/meeting.png)